 Anything custom-built.
 Building your own framework is the most expensive form of procrastination available to engineers.
 Don't.

-What matters more than the framework choice is the substrate choices around the framework.
+The thing that matters more than the framework choice is the substrate choices around the framework.
 Database: Postgres.
 Always Postgres.
 Don't use MongoDB, MySQL, or DynamoDB for an MVP.
 Postgres is boring and right.
 Auth: use the platform (Clerk, Supabase Auth, NextAuth, Devise, whatever) — don't build it yourself.
 Payments: Stripe, hosted checkout, don't write payment code.
 Email: Postmark or Resend.
 File storage: S3 or R2.
 Deploy: a managed PaaS.
 The decision tree around the framework is "use the standard well-known thing for everything you don't have to differentiate on," and the framework is just one node in that tree.

 A specific framing that helps.
 When someone asks me "should I use Next.js or Rails," I ask: "what specifically would be different about the customer experience if you picked one versus the other?"
 Almost always, the honest answer is "nothing."
 The customer doesn't know what framework you used.
 They know whether your product is good.
 The framework affects your internal velocity, not the output.
 So pick the one that maximizes your velocity, which is the one you know.

+One more important thing.
 Once you have product-market fit and you're scaling, the framework choice will be revisited.
 That revisit is healthy.
 Many successful companies were rewritten once or twice as they scaled — Twitter went Rails to Scala, Shopify is still Rails but has carved out components, Stripe started in PHP and is now mostly Ruby and Scala, Facebook started in PHP and built Hack to keep PHP at scale.
 The pattern is: ship in the language you know, get to PMF, then rewrite the parts that need to be rewritten with the benefit of knowing what your actual workload looks like.
 That's a much better path than spending six months in framework-selection paralysis pretending you know what you'll need at scale.